 Our next mission had us inside a mock-up of the International Space Station, or at least, a part of it.
 Here, we were introduced to some of the science experiments that Space Camp attendees get to take part in when on mission.

-In our experience, we had to locate a number of items inside the module (to give us an idea of how a space station is organised), after which we had to follow instructions to mix various liquids together, and report our findings.
+We had to locate a number of items inside the module (to give us an idea of how a space station is organised), after which we had to follow instructions to mix various liquids together and report our findings.

-It was essentially a chemistry lesson, but as we were in space – it was a lot of fun.
-A lot of the work on the real life International Space Station involves science experiments, so getting people hands on with this is a great idea.
+It was essentially a chemistry lesson, but as we were in “space”, it was a lot of fun.
+A lot of the work on the real International Space Station involves science experiments, so getting people hands on with this is a great idea.

 EVA Practice